honeycombio/honeycomb-network-agent/README.md

 ## Supported Versions

 - Kubernetes version 1.24+
-- Linux Kernel 5.10+ with BPF, PERFMON, and NET_RAW capabilities
+- Linux Kernel 5.10+ with NET_RAW capabilities

 Other versions may work but these are the minimum versions currently being tested.